Final Project Progress

 I originally wanted to use the week of molding and casting to make the body of the emotion bot but the test run of a simpler design took me way too long to get to design the mold for the emotion bot.
 Now that I know how to do casting and molding, I'm going to secure some translucent silicone to make the body soon.

 As I was working on assignments of the past couple weeks, I realized my original plan with pressure sensor and camera was a bit problematic.
 With the pressure sensing, it will be hard to have 10 fine thresholds.
 Even if someone gets the right pressure, I will have to implement another input to have the user confirm the device is outputing the correct emotion, which just makes the process less straightforward.
 With the facial expression recognition, it's even harder to calibrate the subtle differences and people don't necessarily express their emotion the same way.
 In addition, in lieu with Neil's emphasis on spiral design, I decided to modify my plan and make the interaction clearer.
 I'm going to make four little figures representing the four main categories of emotions (the four quadrants in Mood Meter).
 The user can squeeze one of them and the software interface will bring up a page displaying all the specific emotions associated with that little figure and the user can just select one of them.
-I started the interface for this week's assignment on interface and application programming.
+The design and fabrication process of this final version is documented on the final presentation page.